Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-JUMP [R6] #Copies R6 into the PC.
+JUMP [R6] ;Copies R6 into the PC.
-JUMP [R7], ASR 1 #performs an arithmetic shift to the right by 1 bit on R7 and copies the resulting value into the PC.
+JUMP [R7], ASR 1 ;performs an arithmetic shift to the right by 1 bit on R7 and copies the resulting value into the PC.
 ```

 **Important Note**: The `CPSR` **cannot** be used as the source register.